asmoly/Person_Detection/README.md

 * **model_tester_jetson.py** is used to run the nerual network on the Jetson Nano.
 * **personnet_72.pt** is the saved model for the neural network.
 * **graphs.py** draws graphs using the data collected.

+### Running the Programs
+#### Training
+To train the nerual network download the CrowdHuman training dataset.
+Put all the dataset files (images1, images2, images3, and annotations) in a folder called "data" in the same directory as the person_finder_AI.py program.
+Then at the bottom of person_finder_AI.py where the train function is called, specify the parameters.
+Path to annotations is the annotations file that you downloaded.
+Path to data is the path to the folder where image folders 1, 2, and 3 are stored.
+Path to logs is where you want to store logs from the training.
+And path to model is what model to train.
+If you are starting with no mode set it equal to None.
+#### Testing
+* To test the neural network on your **computer** run the **model_tester.py** program.
+Make sure that the personnet_72.pt file is in the same directory as model_tester.py, and that the correct camera is selected.
+* To test the neural netowkr on a **Jetson nano** run the **model_tester_jetson.py** program on your Jetson Nano.
+Make sure the personnet_72.pt file is in the same directory as model_tester_jetson.py, and that the correct camera is selected.